dirkgroenen/dirkgroenen.github.io/_posts/2015-05-29-how-to-setup-an-autoresponder-for-postfix-with-goldfish.markdown

 quit;
 ```

-The above command created an autoresposne for ``office@mail.com`` which will be active from ``2015-05-20`` till ``2015-05-30``.
+The above command created an autoresponse for ``office@mail.com`` which will be active from ``2015-05-20`` till ``2015-05-30``.
 Because we have created a cronjob which runs every 5 minutes, Goldfish won't send a message immediately, but somewhere within a range of five minutes after the mail was received.

 If we send a message to ``office@mail.com`` and check the Goldfish log it will show us that a new message was found and a reply has been sent to the message's sender.